Lady Macduff: Performance history

 Later playwrights have found the parallels between Ladies Macduff and Macbeth fascinating and expanded Lady Macduff's role in the play to directly contrast with Lady Macbeth and her actions.
 Sir William Davenant inaugurated this strategy in his adaptation of 1674, as part of his larger effort to educate the English populace on the proper discipline of human emotions.
 Davenant greatly expanded Lady Macduff's role, having her appear in four new scenes: “the first with Lady Macbeth, the second with her husband in which they are visited by the witches, the third in which she tries to dissuade him from opposing Macbeth, and the fourth where, hearing of Banquo’s murder, she urges Macduff to flee to England.”
 These revisions greatly increased her role as a foil to Lady Macbeth, with Lady Macbeth dedicated to evil and Lady Macduff dedicated to good.

 In later performances of Macbeth, especially during the eighteenth century, the violence of the murder of children could not be tolerated and Act IV Scene ii was generally deleted even as late as 1904.
 Samuel Taylor Coleridge argued for the tragic effectiveness of this scene:

 “This scene, dreadful as it is, is still a relief, because a variety, because domestic, and therefore soothing, as associated with the only real pleasures of life.
 The conversation between Lady Macduff and her child heightens the pathos, and is preparatory for the deep tragedy of their assassination.”

+In Witches & Jesuits, Garry Wills suggests that Shakespeare may have had the same actor play Lady Macbeth and Lady Macduff (a common practice known as "doubling").
+He argues that this choice would have emphasized the connection between the two characters and increased the impact of Lady Macbeth's sleepwalking scene, as well as addressed the shortage of available boy actors.